selfishprimate/curated-design-resources/README.md

 - [Origami Studio](https://origami.design/): Design, animate, and prototype.
 All-in-one.
 - [Sketch](https://www.sketch.com/): Everything you need to design.

+## UX Design

+_"The meanings of today may not be the meanings of the future." - Don Norman_

+- [Filters vs. Facets: Definitions](https://www.nngroup.com/articles/filters-vs-facets/): The terms “filters” and “faceted navigation” are often used interchangeably; although related, these concepts have important differences.
+- [Task Analysis: Support Users in Achieving Their Goals](https://www.nngroup.com/articles/task-analysis/): Task analysis is the systematic study of how users complete tasks to achieve their goals.

 ## Wireframing

 _The best design resources for wireframing!_